gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Adding `-processorpath` or `--processor-path` to the `CompileOptions.compilerArgs` list is now prohibited.
 Annotation processors should instead be added to the `annotationProcessor` configuration.

+### Worker API: working directory of a worker can no longer be set

+Since JDK 11 no longer supports changing the working directory of a running process, setting the working directory of a worker via its fork options is now prohibited.
+All workers now use the same working directory to enable reuse.
+Please pass files and directories as arguments instead.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.